7 reasons you should explore the east coast of Australia with Intrepid Travel

 Lighthouse in Byron Bay

-Ajeeth Ramanan works as a Reservations Manager at PEAK DMC in New Delhi, Intrepid’s local ground operator in India.
+Ajeeth Ramanan works as a Reservations Manager at Intrepid DMC in New Delhi, our local ground operator in India.
 He recently spent a week in Australia, travelling on Intrepid’s seven-day Sydney to Brisbane Northbound tour.
 This is what he had to say about his adventures in the Great Southern Land.

-“If you’ve only got a week of holidays up your sleeve, you should book a flight to Sydney and do Intrepid Travel’s Sydney to Brisbane Northbound tour.
+“If you’re going to Australia and you only have a week of holidays up your sleeve, you should do Intrepid’s Sydney to Brisbane Northbound trip.”

-Why?
-Because it’s an amazing trip, and Australia is an amazing country.
-Here are seven reasons to add it to your Down Under diary.
+Here are seven reasons to add this trip to your Down Under diary.

 Swimming pool at Bondi Beach, Sydney

-Brisbane, on the other hand, sits pretty on the Brisbane River.
-With its South Bank and culture, you know you’ve hit the perfect balance between the hustle and bustle of a big city and the laid-back Queensland charm.
-You can walk over to Queens Street for some lip-smacking grub and then take a long walk over the Story Bridge and along the river until you hit the Wheel of Brisbane, a 60-metre-high Ferris wheel.
+Brisbane, on the other hand, is more compact and offers a balance between the hustle and bustle of a big city and laid-back Queensland charm.
+One of the most popular areas of the city is South Bank, which boasts a man-made beach, a vibrant dining scene and many bars where you can sit down and enjoy Queensland’s warm weather.
+You can also walk over to Queens Street for some lip-smacking grub and then take a long walk over the Story Bridge and along the river until you hit the Wheel of Brisbane, a 60-metre-high Ferris wheel.

-2. Experience the pristine natural beauty of Australia’s coast
+2. Experience the pristine beauty of the East Coast

 A beach in Australia

-This trip covers a lot in just a few days, so there are some early starts.
+This trip covers a lot in just seven days, so there are some early starts.
 But it’s worth getting up early, as there are some places where you’ll need that extra time to take in the natural beauty, especially along the coast.
-The tour heads along the coastal road between Newcastle and Brisbane for most of the tour, except for a small detour near Dorrigo, so you would have your pick of the beaches of northern New South Wales.
-From white pristine sand, to rocky cliffs and water that’s a bit rough, take your choice.
-The best one in my opinion is the Port Macquarie’s town beach.
-Glad I had a paddle while I was there.
+The tour heads along the coastal road between Newcastle and Brisbane except for a small detour near Dorrigo, so you’ll have your pick of beaches in northern New South Wales.
+From white pristine sand to rocky cliffs and water that’s a bit rough, there’s a beach for everyone.
+In my opinion, the best one is Port Macquarie’s town beach.

 A koala eating leaves

-We also see a lot of wildlife on the trip, like kangaroos, wombats, and those sleepy little teddy bears that aren’t actually bears, koalas.
+We saw a lot of wildlife on the trip, including kangaroos, wombats and those sleepy little teddy bears that aren’t actually bears, koalas.
 Fact: koalas are named after an indigenous word that means ‘doesn’t drink water’.
-Koalas eat and sleep most of the day, so that makes them my spirit animal.
-We visit the world’s only koala hospital, which is run completely by volunteers.
+They eat and sleep most of the day, so that makes them my spirit animal.
+We visited the world’s only koala hospital, which is run completely by volunteers.
 It’s so good to see people coming from across the globe to help these animals.

-4. Learn about First Nations Australians, the true custodians and owners of the land
+4. Learn from the traditional custodians of the land

 A First Nations experience in Australia

-I was shocked to find out that in 250 metres of my surroundings there was more than enough life sustenance, from food to medicine to fuel.
-If it was just in that region and just in that locality, it’s mind-boggling to imagine the quantum of the entire continent.
+I was shocked to find out that within 250 metres of my surroundings, there was more than enough life sustenance, from food to medicine to fuel.
+It’s mind-boggling to imagine the quantum of resources in the entire continent.

 5. Enjoy the food that makes you go G’day